HazyResearch/deepdive/doc/example-spouse.md

 ```

 ### 3.3.
 Specifying connections between variables
-Finally, we can specify relations between the prediction variables, with either learned or given weights.
+Finally, we can specify dependencies between the prediction variables, with either learned or given weights.
 Here, we'll specify two such rules, with fixed (given) weights that we specify.
 First, we define a _symmetry_ connection, namely specifying that if the model thinks a person mention `p1` and a person mention `p2` indicate a spousal relationship in a sentence, then it should also think that the reverse is true, i.e., that `p2` and `p1` indicate one too: